anga83/video-info/README.md

 ## Description

-This script is used to get the video information from a video file.
+This Bash script is used to get the video information from a video file.
 Besides metadata of local files, it can also get information about media on Twitch, YouTube, TikTok, and Instagram, including data about the uploader.

 ## Features

-Get the following information about videos:
+Get the following information about videos from the following sources:

 **Twitch VODs**
 ````